 So, since you would like to have a place under the XXX Project, ask that PMC to sponsor you.
 After that vote, you will automatically be under the Incubator, and incubation will start.

 Refer to our guide to updating the website.
-If you are not a committer on the Incubator project, then you can still send patches for the source documents.
+If you are not a committer on the Incubator project, you can still submit patches for the source documents.

-All requests for karma (whether for a podling web site or for the infrastructure site itself) should be directed to the incubator general list.
+Direct all requests for karma (whether for a podling web site or for the infrastructure site itself) to the incubator general email list.

 Please read the website guide before editing the website.

 To set up the website for a podling, start by requesting karma.